KuanYuLai/Senior-Project/Back_End/SJA_Server/README.md

 screen -r
 ```

-to open the old session
+to open the old session.